BioInCode7/Plastic-Degradation-Gene-Screen/docs/workflow.md

 ## 4. Reference Databases

-Two complementary reference databases are used for targeted screening.
+Two conceptually different reference databases were used to balance sensitivity and confidence.

 ### 4.1 PlasticDB